hilmanski/onebitedev-hugo-old/content/posts/create-open-graph-image-generator-introducing-imaginlive.md

 ![ss flow auth0](https://i.ibb.co/2cTy2xP/Screen-Shot-2021-08-30-at-7-10-35-AM.png)

 In this sample, I save a fresh registered user on my database too.
-You can do more with auth0's actiom
+You can do more with auth0's action

 ## Hosting and Database